uralrdybread/FTPNews/README.md

-https://ftp-news.web.app/ Unfortunately the site I
+https://ftp-news.web.app/ Unfortunately the news APIs cannot be used in a production enviroment without a paid subscription.
+Pic that are included are from a local hosting using ng serve in Angular.

 This is a simple and fully responsive news website.